Rebecca Minkoff Handbags Are on Sale at Amazon's Big Summer Sale

 Take it all with you in this chic handbag.

 This Rebecca Minkoff Pippa Unlined Tote is a versatile purse to complement any outfit.
 It comes in four different colors: red, currant, deep twilight, fig and sandrift.
-Get this deal for over $100 off the retail price, while supplies last.
+Get this deal for $178 off the retail price, while supplies last.

 The Rebecca Minkoff Stella Mini Flap Satchel Bag is on sale now for just over $100 at the Amazon Big Summer Sale (while supplies last).